-@auto (IR Borrow Checker)
+@safe (IR Borrow Checker)

 Warning

-@auto is highly compiler-dependent.
+@safe is highly compiler-dependent.
 Expect false positives and false negatives.
 It is for testing/debugging, not a safety guarantee.

 Basic Usage

-using BorrowChecker: @auto
+using BorrowChecker: @safe

-@auto function f(x)
+@safe function f(x)

 y = x